8 Powerful Marketing OKR Examples + How To Track Them

 - KR (Key result): ‘targets’ or metrics that your team needs to meet to achieve these objectives

-In a nutshell, Objectives are ‘what’ we want to achieve, and Key Results are ‘how’ we can do it.
+Objectives are ‘what’ we want to achieve, and Key Results are ‘how’ we can do it.

-How do you craft a marketing OKR?
+How do you write a marketing OKR?